petergroth/kermut/README.md

 ```
 bash example_scripts/conditional_probabilities.sh
 ```
-For a single dataset, see `example_scripts/conditional_probabilities_single.sh`.

-After the probability distributions have been computed, they are postprocessed for easier access via
+For a single dataset, see `example_scripts/conditional_probabilities_single.sh` or `example_scripts/conditional_probabilities_all.sh`.
+This generates per-assay directories in `data/conditional_probs/raw_ProteinMPNN_outputs`.
+After this, postprocessing for easier access is performed via
 ```bash
 python src/data/extract_ProteinMPNN_probs.py
 ```
-This generates per-assay files in `data/conditional_probs/ProteinMPNN`.
+This generates per-assay `npy`-files in `data/conditional_probs/ProteinMPNN`.

 #### 3D coordinates
 Lastly, the 3D coordinates can be extracted from each PDB file via